probsharpsat/ProbsharpSAT/README.md

 ProbsharpSAT is a probabilistic exact model counter.
 It takes in a CNF formula `F` and a confidence `delta` as input and returns `count` such that `count` is the number of solutions of `F` with confidence at least `1 - delta`.

 ## Installation
-The static binary of ProbsharpSAT and MIS is given in bin directory.
+The static binary of ProbsharpSAT and MIS is given in bin directory (tested on ubuntu 18.04, Fedora 21 and CentOS 6.9).

 ## Running ProbsharpSAT
 You can run ProbsharpSAT by using 'probsharpsat.py' Python script present in bin directory.
 A simple invocation looks as follows: